SirSerje/zkast/README.md

-# Zettelkasten CLI
+# zkast CLI

-A command-line tool for managing your Zettelkasten notes with a beautiful TUI interface.
+A command-line tool for managing your notes with a beautiful TUI interface.

 ## Version